● How much does it cost to learn to fly?

 Please send me an E-mail with your proposed training window – I'll check the schedule, and either confirm, or offer availability options

-The weather here is moderate enough – that we fly year-round.
-Of course, April through October is ideal (and the backcountry is void of snow).
-Please give at least a 2-3 week heads-up inquiry – as I'm usually booked up 2-3 weeks out (often 2 months out May-August).
+we experience 4 equyal seasons of moderate weather – and can often fly year-round.
+March through November are ideal (when the weather is more predictable, and the backcountry airstrips are void of snow).
+Please give at least a couple months heads-up inquiry – as I'm usually booked up several months out (often 6 months out between May-October).

 ● What do I need to do to prepare?

 Please see all the associated video and document links throughout the web site regarding: Tailwheel techniques, Rotax engine operations, and Glass panel interpretation & function

 Please complete the a self-study or lecture ground school course – I have recommendations listed to meet one's various learning styles within the web site.